 - Where do the people in your target market hang out?

 Mainly at home?
 Shopping malls?
-Gyms or fitness centres?
+Gyms or fitness centers?
 Skateboard parks?

-I find the easiest way to do this is to pretend my target market is an individual.
+The easiest way to do this is to pretend your target market is an individual.
 Try it.
 Create an avatar, a fictional person that represents a person in your target market, and answer the two questions above as completely as you can.

 Now that you know exactly who your small business marketing efforts need to reach, you're ready to judge what you've been doing.